schinckel/pyxero/README.rst

     # Create a new object
     >>> xero.contacts.put({...contact info...})

-    # Create a new object
+    # Create several new objects
     >>> xero.contacts.put([{...contact info...}, {...contact info...}, {...contact info...}])

     # Save an update to an existing object